theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 #### Parabolas / Curves

-Depending on the value set for _Curves > number of_[^naming] before exporting, results may vary (higher number should give more accurate curves).
+Depending on the value set for _Curves > number of points_[^naming] before exporting, results may vary (higher number should give more accurate curves).

 In Blender, the straightforward way to work with things that looks like curve is using, guess what, _[Curves](https://docs.blender.org/manual/en/latest/modeling/curves/introduction.html)_!
 We are going to convert our faceless meshes to real curves… but before that:

 <small>Temporary comment:</small>
-For now the exported mesh geometry for “curves” include center reference vertex for each “curve”.
+For now the exported mesh geometry for “curves” include center of the earth reference vertex for each “curve”.
 If we find a solution it would be nice to export the .obj file without those center vertices.

-Let’s remove those vertex in Blender:
+Let’s remove those vertex in Blender.

+#### Remove center vertex

 1. Toggle X-Ray (with your mouse in the top right corner of the  _3D Viewport_ press **Alt+Z** or click on the <img src="./img/icon_x-ray@2x.png" alt="X-Ray Icon Inactive" title="X-Ray Icon Inactive" width="20" height="20" /> icon) to enable the selection of overlapping elements.
 2. Select all the “curve” objects.
 Either :